kelseyhightower/pipeline/README.md

 ### Create the GitHub Webhooks

-In this section you will configure each pipeline GitHub repository to send [push events](https://developer.github.com/webhooks/#events) to the `reposync` cloud function.
+In this section you will configure each GitHub repository to send [push events](https://developer.github.com/webhooks/#events) to the `reposync` webhook.

-Retrieve the `reposync` webhook URL:
+Retrieve the `reposync` webhook URL from the Cloud Functions API:

 ```
 WEBHOOK_URL=$(gcloud beta functions describe reposync \
   --format='value(httpsTrigger.url)')
 ```

-Create a GitHub webhook configuration object:
+Create a webhook configuration payload as defined in the [GitHub Webhooks API guide](https://developer.github.com/v3/repos/hooks/#create-a-hook):

 ```
 cat <<EOF > github-webhook-config.json